LSU beats Southern Miss 6-4 to advance to NCAA Super Regionals

 Then later in the inning, catcher Saul Garza continued his hot streak hitting a double to give LSU the lead.

-Devin Fontenot would close things out in the 9th inning to give LSU the 6-4 lead.
+Devin Fontenot would close things out in the 9th inning to give LSU the win.

 More News